-- Never Live It Down: An in-universe example: Kyurem seems to find it somewhat annoying that people in Lacunosa Town still think he eats people.
+- Once Done, Never Forgotten: Kyurem seems to find it somewhat annoying that people in Lacunosa Town still think he eats people.

 - Power Incontinence: Has a few problems with his ice powers leaking out, which occasionally causes him to accidentally freeze some of his belongings, as well as his own body.

 - The Unintelligible: To everyone who doesn't have a Mind of Crystal, though in the PMD-B timeline he's figured out how to talk with other beings.